The Law

 Part XIB - The telecommunications industry: Anti-competitive conduct and record-keeping rules

-[The following contains select provisions from this part; for the full part see TPA]
+[The following contains select provisions from this part; for the full part see CCA]

 Division 2 - Anti-competitive conduct